 Other places to explore near Naples:

-- For families: Sun-N-Fun Lagoon is a big, busy and happy water park run by Collier County.
+For families: Sun-N-Fun Lagoon is a big, busy and happy water park run by Collier County.
 If offers five water slides, a lazy river, a diving area, and areas that provide water play for younger children in shallower pools.
 It’s located at 15000 Livingston Road in Naples, 20 minutes north of downtown.
-Entrance is $12 for adults and those over 48 inches tall; $5.50 for those under 48 inches.
-Snacks, lockers and life jackets are available.
+Outside of the busy summer months, check the schedule because Sun-N-Fun is closed in October and November and is open limited days in winter and spring.

 Average highs in winter are in the 70s with lows in the 50s.
 Spring and fall temps see highs in the 80s and lows in the 60s.
 Highs in summer are in the 90s and lows are in the 70s.